18 - 23 September 2017

-The Junior Davis and Fed Cup by BNP Paribas Finals took place from 24 - 29 September in San Luis Potosi, Mexico.
+The 2016 Junior Davis Cup and Junior Fed Cup by BNP Paribas Finals took place at the National Tennis Center and Folyondar Vasas Sport es Tanc center in Budapest, Hungary.

 - ITF Juniors Facebook